 If you visit their online store you will find they offer 11 different categories of curricula: Science, Audio Downloads, E-Books, Fine Arts, Fun and Games, Geography, High School, History, Illuminations, Literature, and also some miscellaneous resources and products found under Other Resources.

 For this review I will be concentrating on a Geography product called Hands on Geography.
-This is a 142 page book with loads and loads of handsongeographyideas to make your geography course more interesting, fun, and sticky.
+This is a 142 page book with loads and loads of ideas to make your geography course more interesting, fun, and sticky.
 What do I mean by sticky?
 Well, when my kids learn something using their hands, eyes, ears, and mouth, it usually STICKS, they retain it, remember it, understand it fully.
 With this book they use all of their senses and it suites all different learning styles.

 This book would be a great supplement to any geography course or could be used as a stand alone course since it’s designed for the lower levels (K-5) where geography is usually not considered a high priority subject.
 There are enough projects and units to keep you busy for several years and at $14.95 you can't beat the price.